zeek/zeek/scripts/base/utils/strings.zeek.rst

 =======================

-Functions to assist with small string analysis and manipulation that can be implemented as Bro functions and don't need to be implemented as built-in functions.
+Functions to assist with small string analysis and manipulation that can be implemented as Zeek functions and don't need to be implemented as built-in functions.